 custom-stt

 Custom STT is an end-user configuration feature.
-You do not need to write a new Rapida transformer when your provider can be described with the WebSocket DSL below.
+You do not need to write a new Rapida transformer when your provider can be described with the DSL below.

 Setup flow